Generic Name: acarbose (AY-kar-bose)

-- Lab tests, including blood glucose, glycosylated hemoglobin levels, and liver function, may be performed while you use Precose.
+- Lab tests may be performed while you use Precose.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Precose while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Precose.